 There will be a total of 4 to 6 programming homework assignments.
 All homework will have equal grade weightage.
-For ECE 548 students, some homework will be peer graded, and a 50% homework grade will be associated with the quality of peer grading for the peer-graded homework.
-All homeworks will be programming assignments.
+All Homework will be programming assignments.
+Several homework assignments will have additional coding modules for ECE 548 students that support ECE 548 learning outcomes 9 to 13.
+For ECE 548 students, a number of homework assignments will also be required to be peer-graded.
+A detailed rubric for peer grading will be provided, and a 50% homework grade will be associated with the quality of peer grading for learning outcome 12.